sidsinr/Space-Impact-Web/README.md

 The game is responsive and can be played on a mobile browser.
 I've added onscreen buttons that can be toggled on/off.

 ## How to run
-Being a complete fron-end application, the game can be run on any web broswer.
+Being a complete front-end application, the game can be run on any web broswer.

 Check out the live game here: https://sid-s-r.github.io/Space-Impact-Web/